 This tour is only offered June – November when the whales are here!

-Rate = R4150 for the day trip excluding entry fees and meals.
+Rate = R4900 for the day trip excluding entry fees and meals.
 This price is for the vehicle with guide, maximum 6 passengers.

-We strongly recommend the whale-watching boat that departs from the New Harbour at 09h00 every day June – November.
-This will cost an additional R900 per person and is subject to availability – so try to book this tour a couple of days in advance!
+We strongly recommend the whale-watching boat that departs from the New Harbour at 12h00 every day between June and November, if weather permits.
+This will cost an additional R1300 per person (estimate) and is subject to availability – so try to book this tour a couple of days in advance!

 En route to Hermanus, for those with a botanical interest, we can stop for an hour at the Harold Porter Botanical Gardens.
 Some of the endemic flower species to the Overberg region bloom here between July and January.